roone858/School-Managment-System/Frontend/README.md

 ## Usage
 Once the application is running, you can access it in your web browser by navigating to `http://127.0.0.1:5173/`.

-This application is a school management system that allows users to manage students, courses, and grades.
-Users can add, edit, and delete students, courses, and grades, as well as view reports and analytics.
+This application is a school management system that allows users to manage students, subjects, and grades.
+Users can add, edit, and delete students, subjects, and grades, as well as view reports and analytics.

 ## Vite
 This application is built with the Vite tool, which is a build tool that provides fast and efficient development and production builds.
 Vite is included as a dependency in this project.